Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Methods

 where $\alpha_i$ is a scale factor and $D_i$ is the delay of each segment.
 The latent process $f(t)$ is modeled as a random function drawn from a GP with zero mean and a squared exponential covariance function (defined in Equation~(\ref{eq:rbf}) below).
 The smoothing kernel is assumed to be Gaussian, that is

 The estimated delay $D_i$ of each smoothing kernel models the amount of time it takes the `transcription wave' to reach the corresponding gene segment.
 This is used to estimate the transcription speed.
 Biologically the latent function can be thought of as modeling activity at the promoter while the smoothing kernel accounts for `diffusion' of the transcription wave.
 This diffusion phenomenon is observed when time series of pol-II occupancy over different sections of a gene are plotted, with the transcription wave seen to spread out (see Figure \ref{fig:twave_lg}).
 This phenomenon may be due to an initially synchronized cell population becoming less synchronized over time, resulting in broadening of the pol-II occupancy distribution over time.
+The parameter $\ell_i$ captures the amount of `spread' observed at the $i$th segment.
+It also serves as a measure of the loss of synchrony between the cells of the population when the transcription wave is observed at the $i$th segment.

 Using equation (\ref{eq:obs}), we can compute the covariance between the pol-II occupancy at various segments of the gene.
 We have

 where

 Equation (\ref{eq:obsCov}) can be evaluated in closed form using the fact that the product of two Gaussians yields an un-normalized Gaussian \cite{gpml06}.
 Exploiting this fact we get